 So she tried, did, lost for a minute, but got back up.
 "One has to expect to make mistakes," she notes, "and somehow lessons have to be learned, if not in the classroom, then in life."
 Today, Shabby Chic is on a journey back to the top where Ashwell's instinct is to stay true to her brand, even if it seems out of fashion.

-2016 also includes expanding Simply Shabby Chic ™ at Target, from bedding to other areas of home.
+Last year in 2016 Ashwell expanded Simply Shabby Chic ™ into Target, from bedding to other areas of home.
 A collection called Shabby Chic by Rachel Ashwell Chalk & Clay Paint, which grew from customer requests over the years to learn how she selects and uses paint.
 She's also "letting Rachel Ashwell come to the light from the shadows of Shabby Chic.
-I will be launching the Rachel Ashwell lines of furniture and bedding in 2016.
 This will be at a couture level, not compromising on any details, the crème de la crème of my world."

 It's a world where mistakes don't mean failure.
 Where rough patches are smoothed over with "friends, mentors," a lot of hard word, and the occasional "good, sad movie."